subugoe/typo3-find-germania-sacra/Readme.md

 		}

-4. a page on your site with the Germania Sacra **bibliography** imported in the [bib extension](https://github.com/subugoe/typo3-bib) and the page ID of that page configured in the template of your page, e.g. plugin.tx_find.settings.tx_bib_pid = 135
+4. a page on your site with the Germania Sacra **bibliography** imported in the [bib extension](https://github.com/subugoe/typo3-bib) and the page ID of that page configured in the template of your page, e.g.

+		plugin.tx_find.settings.tx_bib_pid = 135

 5. for **access control**:

 	1. a TYPO3 frontend user group named »Germania Sacra« set up for users who may see as-yet unpublished records

-	2. add the following TypoScript condition to your template (with 1 replaced by the ID of the Germania Sacra frontend user group) to remove the record filter for project members:
+	2. add the following TypoScript condition to your template (with 1 replaced by the ID of the »Germania Sacra« frontend user group) to remove the record filter for project members:

 			[usergroup = 1]
 			plugin.tx_find.settings.additionalFilters.1 >